Table of Contents

 Board review style question #1

-A 62 year old patient presents with a 9 cm anterior mediastinal mass (see image below).
-What specific test would help differentiate this lesion from a metastasis from a head and neck lymphoepithelioma-like thymic carcinoma?
+A 62 year old patient presented with a 9 cm anterior mediastinal mass (see image above).
+What would help differentiate this lesion from a metastasis from a head and neck lymphoepithelioma-like thymic carcinoma?

 - Immunohistochemistry for p63 and cytokeratins